 I hope I am going to lose that money.
-In terms of mitigating the impact of Trump and protecting healthcare for millions of Americans, it’s a very important race.
+I probably will - the bookies think so, and Northam is in a strong position.
+Also, in terms of mitigating the impact of Trump and protecting healthcare for millions of Americans, it’s a very important race.
 I will be delighted if Northam can pull off a win.
-But I really doubt it.
+But I doubt it.
 The data tells a pretty grim story of a collapsing campaign and it also highlights two tactical disadvantages that need fixing, otherwise next year will be much, much worse for Democrats.

 One of the best things about building a machine learning project is that you get to do a lot of grunt work, which is to say learning and reporting and building stuff in person.
 There is no point coding an algorithm unless it tells you something useful and different and no way to code it unless you understand every step.
 So, for the last month, I have been manually trawling social media (with the help of a few machine learning tools) to understand the campaigns of Northam and Gillespie via thousands of posts by the campaigns and their supporters and detractors – and millions of reactions to those posts.

 The picture is pretty clear; the Republican party in Virginia has a bigger, better online base.
 This needn’t be critical.
 For instance, Obama won with a better online base than his opponent, but Bernie lost.
 But one thing is certain; when the news cycle finally turns its attention to a particular race after months of campaigning, candidates need online support ready to amplify their position.
 And right now, Republicans understand this space far better than Democrats.